Starnamics/MongoStore/README.md

 # MongoStore
-MongoStore is an open-source alternative to Roblox's DataStoreService
+MongoStore is an open-source alternative to Roblox's DataStoreService, leveraging the MongoDB Atlas platform.